Northup Avenue Yard: Freight operations

-Upon opening, Northup Avenue Yard received up 44 freight trains per day, with a peak of five trains per hour.
+Upon opening in 1922, Northup Avenue Yard received up to 44 freight trains per day, with a peak of five trains per hour.
 The two humps saw on average 2,000 railroad cars per day pass over them for classification.
 Two switcher locomotives operated at the yard full-time to send cars over the humps.

 In 1929, the New Haven began the installation of retarders at Northup Avenue Yard, following a successful 1926 installation at Hartford Yard in Connecticut.
 The installation included 19 sets of retarders, plus two new control towers to operate them.
 As part of the project, 34 switches were also linked to the towers, enabling their remote operation by tower operators.
 Construction began on April 10, 1929, and the new facilities first operated on August 15 of the same year.
 Upon the opening of the retarders and other improvements for service, Providence newspaper The Evening Tribune described Northup Avenue Yard as "the finest in the New Haven system".
 The company subsequently reported in 1932 that the new retarders resulted in 35 percent less time being required to classify cars while also eliminating the need for employees to ride the cars down the hump to set their brakes manually.

 The New Haven was merged into Penn Central at the end of 1968, making Penn Central the yard's new owner and operator.
 Around this time, the hump was removed from the yard, returning it to a flat yard with trains assembled and disassembled by switcher locomotives.
+Declining freight volumes had made it impossible to justify the cost of continued hump operation.
 When, in 1973, the Providence and Worcester Railroad (P&W) became independent of Penn Central, some operations were transferred to Framingham, Massachusetts, as the P&W became the operator of most rail service in Providence.
 The P&W was also given overhead rights to enter the yard to interchange with the Moshassuck Valley Railroad.
 Penn Central was merged into Conrail in 1976.
 The Providence and Worcester Railroad became the owner of the freight portion of Northup Avenue Yard, by that point Conrail's primary yard in the state of Rhode Island, on May 1, 1982.